r-abhinav1/r-abhinav1/README.md

 ## 🚀 About Me

-- 🌱 I’m currently diving into Full Stack devolepment and Data Structures..
+- 🌱 I’m currently diving into Full Stack development and Data Structures..
 - 💻 Passionate about coding challenges and problem-solving.